Elk Grove Indian casino faces new challenge from gambling watchdog group

 Katherine Florey, a professor at the UC Davis School of Law

-In a written statement, Wilton spokesman Bob Magnuson called the appeal “pathetic.”
+In a written statement, Wilton Rancheria spokesman Bob Magnuson called the appeal “pathetic.”

 “We know there are going to be nuisance lawsuits and that’s all this is,” the statement said.